If you’re strapped to a tight budget, I think the Celestron PowerSeeker is one of the best telescopes you can get for the money.

 Who is the Celestron PowerSeeker 80EQ Best Suited to?

 However, its equatorial mount can be upgraded with motorized control allowing precision tracking of space objects and some astrophotography.
-Intermediates may want to spend more on a higher quality scope, but the 80EQ would not be wasted on a beginner.
+Intermediates may want to spend more on a higher quality telescope, but the 80EQ would not be wasted on a beginner.

 How Does the Celestron PowerSeeker 80EQ Perform?

 If you’re willing to haul it to the range, you can observe bullet groupings and you can adequately watch wildlife and the landscape.
 However, due to chromatic aberration, it just won’t do for professional birdwatching and photography.
-For casual and amateur use, it’s more than suitable for a variety of applications.
+For casual and amateur use, I feel it’s more than suitable for a variety of applications.

 Features & Benefits